Alert

 If there is a possibility of third-party action, notify the WCB Legal Department of the injury that has been accepted and the circumstances of the incident.
 Third-party actionFor WCB purposes, a third party is a person not covered under the WCA who causes or contributes to an accident. may be considered where the second injury occurred as a result of the fault of a third party not covered by the Act (e.g., medical malpractice, defective prosthesis, etc.).
 Refer to Policy 07-02, Part II - Application 6 - Third party recoveries and the Third-party claims section in the 1-1 Initial entitlement decision procedure.

-Review the claim for cost transfer if the second injury is accepted.
+Review the claim for cost relief if the second injury is accepted.
 Refer to Procedure 12-1 Cost relief, cost transfer and cost allocation.

 Administrative tasks